USAJOBS/help-center/how-to/application/status.md

 The job announcement has been withdrawn without anyone being hired.
 A job announcement can be canceled any time after the job is posted.

+## How do you track your application?

+An application status is only available if you submit your resume through USAJOBS using the Apply button.
+We can’t track your application if you posted it directly to an agency’s website or through any other job application method outside of your USAJOBS profile (i.e. fax, email, mail, etc).
+You can access updates from the agency by using the **Track Your Application** link in your USAJOBS profile or [contact the staffing point of contact on the job announcement](../agency/contact/).

 ## Are there status delays for faxed documents?

 Yes.
 If you [fax a resume or any other documents](../../account/documents/fax/), there may be a delay between when the documents are faxed and when they appear as received on an application.
 If you have questions about the status of your faxed documents, [contact the hiring agency](../agency/contact/).